-A. Political Reform
+A. POLITICAL REFORM

-- 1. The Green Party, proposes a COMPREHENSIVE POLITICAL REFORM AGENDA calling for real reform, accountability, and responsiveness in government. - 2.
-Political debate, public policy, and legislation should be judged on its merits, not on the quid pro quo of political barter and money. - 3.
-We propose comprehensive CAMPAIGN FINANCE REFORM, including caps on spending and contributions, at the national and state level, and/or full public financing of elections" to remove undue influence in political campaigns. - 4.
-We will work to ban or greatly limit POLITICAL ACTION COMMITTEES and restrict SOFT MONEY contributions. - 5.
-We support significant lobbying regulation, strict rules that disclose the extent of political lobbying via "gifts" and contributions.
-Broad-based reforms of government operations, with congressional reorganization and ETHICS LAWS, must be instituted.
-At every level of government, we support "Sunshine Laws" that open up the political system to access by ordinary citizens. - 6.
-We recognize individual empowerment, full citizen participation, and PROPORTIONAL REPRESENTATION as the foundation of an effective and PLURALISTIC democracy." - 7.
-We demand choices in our political system.
-This can be accomplished by proportional representation voting systems such as: 1) Choice Voting (which is candidate-based) 2) Mixed Member Voting (which combines with district representation); and/or 3) Party List (which is party based), and semi-proportional voting systems such as: 1) Limited Voting and 2) Cumulative Voting.
-All are used throughout the free world and by U.S. businesses, and community and non-profit groups to increase democratic representation.
-We call on local governments to lead the way toward more electoral choice and broader representation. - 8.
-We believe in MAJORITY RULE.
-Accordingly, we call for the use of INSTANT RUNOFF VOTING in chief executive races (mayor, governor, president, etc.) where voters can rank their favorite candidates (1,2,3, etc.) to guarantee that the winner has majority support and that voters aren't relegated to choosing between the "lesser of two evils." - 9.
-We believe in MULTI-PARTY DEMOCRACY (for partisan elections) as the best way to guarantee majority rule, since more people will have representation at the table where policy is enacted.
+1. The Green Party, proposes a COMPREHENSIVE POLITICAL REFORM AGENDA calling for real reform, accountability, and responsibility in government.

+2. Political debate, public policy, and legislation should be judged on its merits, not on the quid pro quo of political barter and money.

+3. We propose comprehensive CAM-PAIGN FINANCE REFORM, including caps on spending and contributions, at the national and state level, and partial public funding to remove undue influence in political campaigns.

+4. We will work to ban or greatly limit POLITICAL ACTION COMMIT-TEES.

+5. We support significant LOBBY-ING REGULATION, strict rules that disclose the extent of political lobbying via "gifts" and contributions.

+6. Broad-based reforms of government operations, with CONGRES -SIONAL REORGANIZATION and TERM LIMITS at the national level and ETHICS LAWS at the state level, must be instituted.
+At every level we support "Sunshine Laws" that open up the political system to access by ordinary citizens.
+7. We recognize individual empow-

+7. We recognize individual empowerment, full citizen participation, and PROPORTIONAL REPRESENTA-TION as the foundation of effective democracy.

+8. We demand choices in our political system.
+This can be accomplished by proportional voting systems such as: 1) Limited Voting; 2) Cumulative Voting; 3) Preference Voting; 4) Mixed Member Voting; and/or 5) Party List Proportional Representation.
+All are used throughout the free world to increase democratic representation.
+We call on local governments to lead the way toward more electoral choice and broader representation.

-10. The Electoral College is an 18th century anachronism.
-We call for a constitutional amendment abolishing the Electoral College and providing for the direct election of the president by Instant Runoff Voting.
-Until that time, we call for a proportional allocation of delegates in state primaries." - 11.
-We encourage building alternative, grassroots institutions that support participatory and direct democracy at the local level.
-Political reform goes beyond elected politics, ultimately residing in choices each of us makes in our own lives. - 12.
-Using our voice to help others find their voice, a national Green Party should spring from many sources: state and local Green Party electoral efforts, individual efforts, political involvement and direction at every level.
-As Greens, we look toward forming bioregional confederations to coordinate regional issues based on natural and ecosystem boundaries instead of traditional political ones.
+9. We encourage building alternative, grassroots institutions that support participatory and direct democracy at the local level.
+Political reform goes beyond elected politics, ultimately residing in choices each of us make in our own lives.

+10. Using our voice to help others find their voice, a national Green Party should spring from state and local Green electoral and individual efforts and through political efforts and direct action at every level.
+As Greens, we look toward forming bioregional confederations to coordinate regional issues based on natural and ecosystem boundaries, instead of traditional political ones.